luciocf/CP-Problems/README.md

 # Problems
-Solutions to Competitive Programming Problems
+Solutions to problems from Olympiads in Informatics (OIs)